 Tornado Cash gets around this by allowing users to deposit crypto into a shared pool, and then withdraw part or all of the balance from the pool later by using an associated security key.
 The pool’s protocols work to disassociate depositors’ addresses from the crypto they contribute.
 So a user must only know a deposit transaction’s corresponding security key to withdraw from the balance again.
 They don’t have to be the same person who made the deposit.

 This means that Tornado Cash makes it impossible to tell what crypto in a pool belongs to which person, and very difficult to tell who is sending crypto to whom (it could even be the same person using a different crypto wallet).
-This anonymization presents some potential concerns, as we’ll explain next.
+This anonymization presents some potential concerns, as we’ll expand on next.
+But the main problem with this is that this technology is often used by criminals to make it easier to get way with various forms of crypto fraud.

 Tornado Cash Sanctioned by OFAC